nigelhartm/MetaPCARoboflow/ReadMe.md

 Change the IP address in the `RoboflowCaller.cs` at `client = new RoboflowInferenceClient(APIKeys.RF_API_KEY, "http://192.168.0.220:9001");` to the one of your inference server (e.g. your computer).
 Then create an android build of the `MetaQuestSample.unity` Scene and run it on the Meta Quest.

-> :warning: **Server not running**: Don't forget that the server need to be started before and the first call takes up to a minute to download the model before!

 * Open MetaQuestSample.unity.

-* Set the correct IP address in `RoboflowCaller.cs`:
+* Set the correct IP address in `RoboflowCaller.cs` or directly in the scenes GameObject:

 ```csharp
 client = new RoboflowInferenceClient(APIKeys.RF_API_KEY, "http://YOUR_COMPUTER_IP:9001");